 First, the islands themselves are stunning.
 The water is crystal clear and the small islands are covered in palm trees.
 The two main beaches, Tintipan Beach and Mucura, are among the prettiest in Colombia’s Caribbean.
 They also have larger beaches than anything you’ll find in the Rosarios.
 And while not as deserted as the unspoiled beaches of the Pacific, like those in Nuquí, they still draw considerably smaller crowds than Playa Blanca and the beaches in Cartagena.

 Located off the coast to the south of Cartagena, they are a great stop over for people busing from Medellín or the interior to Cartagena or vice versa as well as those just looking for a couple nights escape from Cartagena.
+They are also the best place for a nearby beach vacation if you are living in Medellín.

 You can visit the islands by day trips from the towns of Tolú and Rincón del Mar and there are a small handful of hotels and hostels in the islands.
 They are also accessible directly to and from Cartagena (more on all that below).